AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Resources Related to the Effect of Ambient Pressure on Gas Solubility.md

 \
 When a gas comes into contact with a liquid, some of its molecules dissolve into the liquid.
 Once the dissolved gas’ concentration increases such that the gas’ rate of dissolving equals the rate at which gas escapes solution, equilibrium is established.\
 \
 When one increases the pressure of a gas, one increases the number of molecules per unit volume; this increases the rate at which molecules collide with the liquid’s surface and dissolve into it.
 Eventually, a new equilibrium is established, with a greater amount of gas dissolved into the liquid.
-Given this information, the converse is true; as the partial pressure of a gas decreases, so does the gas’ solubility.\
+Given this information, the converse is true; as the partial pressure of a gas decreases, so does the gas’s solubility.\
 \
 An example of this phenomenon is as follows.
 A carbonated drink is bottled [under CO2] with a partial pressure greater than 1 atm.
 When the bottle is opened, the ambient pressure immediately drops, the dissolved gas’ solubility decreases, and the dissolved gas escapes from the drink as bubbles.\
-Henry’s Law describes the relationship between pressure & a gas’ solubility:\
+Henry’s Law describes the relationship between pressure & a gas’s solubility:\
 C = kP, ∆C = k∆P\
 Where:\
 C = dissolved gas's concentration at equilibrium [mol/L]\